Best Ramen Places in Singapore: Your Ultimate Guide to the City’s Top Ramen Restaurants

 Singapore's tonkotsu scene leads Asia outside Japan, with establishments achieving remarkable authenticity while developing local innovations.

-• Ippudo (Mandarin Gallery, Robertson Quay) remains the benchmark, with their Karaka-men scoring 95/100 on BestRamen.sg’s rating system.
-The creamy soup stock achieves perfect emulsification, while springy noodles maintain ideal firmness.
-Their roasted garlic oil, made by frying garlic until fragrant, adds aromatic depth without overwhelming the delicate pork bone essence ($18-24).
+- Ippudo (Mandarin Gallery, Robertson Quay) is still the go-to spot when it comes to tonkotsu ramen.
+Their Karaka-men scored an impressive 95/100 on BestRamen.sg, and for good reason.
+The creamy soup is perfectly emulsified, and the noodles have just the right springiness and firmness.
+Plus, their roasted garlic oil, made by frying crushed garlic until fragrant, adds a wonderful depth of aroma without overpowering the delicate pork bone flavor ($18-24).

-• Bari-Uma (Novena Gardens) elevates tonkotsu with Hiroshima-style tonkotsu-shoyu blends, featuring thick, tender slices of house-made chashu and springy homemade noodles.
-Their Ajitama Chashu-Uma showcases tender chashu slices floating in perfectly balanced broth ($17-24).
+- Bari-Uma (Novena Gardens) brings a unique twist with their Hiroshima-style tonkotsu-shoyu blend.
+Think thick slices of tender house-made chashu paired with springy homemade wheat noodles.
+Their Ajitama Chashu-Uma, with tender chashu floating in a perfectly balanced broth, is a must-try ($17-24).

-• Mashi no Mashi (Bugis) represents the premium tier, incorporating wagyu bones into their tonkotsu base for unprecedented richness.
-Their ultra wagyu ramen features A5 wagyu chashu complementing the luxurious broth ($32-45).
+- Mashi no Mashi (Bugis) takes things up a notch with premium ingredients, incorporating wagyu bones into their tonkotsu base for an incredibly rich broth.
+Their ultra wagyu ramen, featuring A5 wagyu chashu, is a luxurious treat for any ramen lover ($32-45).

-• Ramen Nagi (ION Orchard) brings Tokyo’s famous customizable concept, where diners specify everything from noodle type to garlic intensity.
-Their “Golden Gai” location captures authentic Japanese ramen-ya atmosphere ($16-26).
+- Ramen Nagi (ION Orchard) is famous for its customizable Tokyo-style ramen.
+You can tweak everything from noodle type to garlic intensity.
+Their “Golden Gai” location even captures the authentic vibe of a Japanese ramen-ya, making it a favorite spot for those who want traditional and adventurous flavors in one bowl ($16-26).

 Shoyu and Shio Ramen Excellence: Featuring Ramen Hitoyoshi and Kyoto Ramen Hachicken